 This process can be described by

-where $\nu_s^{\alpha/e}$ is the alpha-electron slowing-down collision frequency, which is approximately independent of alpha energy \cite{NRLPlasma2019}. $\nu_s^{\alpha/e}$ will vary with time as the particle traverses regions of different density and temperature.
+where $\nu_s^{\alpha/e}$ is the alpha-electron slowing-down collision frequency, which is approximately independent of alpha energy \cite{NRLPlasma2019}.
+Note that slowing down has a higher frequency than pitch angle scattering or energy diffusion until the alphas have slowed to the critical energy.
+It is a reasonable approximation to neglect these latter two processes here since we are primarily concerned with the loss of alpha energy.
+The slowing-down frequency $\nu_s^{\alpha/e}$ will vary with time as the particle traverses regions of different density and temperature.
 We neglect this complexity treating $\nu_s^{\alpha/e}$ as approximately constant, in which case the solution of \cref{eq:slowing_down} becomes

 The slowing-down time, $1 / \nu_s^{\alpha/e}$, is typically on the order of $100\text{ms}$ for plausible reactor parameters.
 Assuming an initial energy of 3.5 MeV, the energy lost associated with an alpha particle lost at time $\Tc$ is $3.5e^{-2 \nu_s^{\alpha/e} \Tc}\text{MeV}$.